Patient follow-up rate at mental health network soars with care coordination tech

 This system allows Mid-Valley to share patient data so staff doesn’t have to call around, dig through irrelevant information, or hope the patient follows discharge instructions.
 Not only has this increased the quality of patient care, it benefits other clinics and hospitals that are on-network because everyone is on the same page, Parks said.

-There is a variety of care coordination and communication systems on the health IT market today, with vendors including DocbookMD, Doc Halo, Imprivata, Klara, Lua, QliqSOFT, Spok, Telmediq, TigerConnect, Voalte and Vocera.
+There is a variety of care coordination and communication systems on the health IT market today, with vendors including DocbookMD, Halo Communications, Imprivata, Klara, Lua, QliqSOFT, Spok, Telmediq, TigerConnect, Voalte and Vocera.

 MEETING THE CHALLENGE

 After implementing the Collective Platform, Mid-Valley behavioral care coordinators and provider network case managers can easily track patient data and new care histories in real time.
 With this software, staff run reports to identify high-utilizing patients – those that visited the emergency department three or more times in the past three months.

 “Now that we know who and where these patients are, we have the ability to reach out and connect them with therapists or psychiatrists to prevent future readmissions,” Parks explained.

 Mid-Valley also has been able to monitor and track follow-up rates and patient outcomes on a daily basis.
 Before, staff was just trying to piece it together.

 “These patient insights are priceless when managing and training our staff, which leads to even better patient engagement and follow-up, so fewer patients are returning to the hospital after discharge,” Parks stated.
 “We’re ultimately saving the hospital money by reducing avoidable emergency department admissions and readmissions.”